-replaceable by the customer (Cho), and which components must be replaced by a field service technician (Fho).
-CD-ROM drive Symptom FRU/action CD-ROM drive tray is not working.
+replaceable by the customer (ChO), and which components must be replaced by a field service technician (PhO).

+CD-ROM drive

+Symptom FRU/action

+CD-ROM drive tray is not working.
 (The computer must be powered on.)
-Insert the end of a paper clip into the manual tray-release opening.
-Run CD-ROM diagnostics.
+1. Insert the end of a paper clip into the manual tray-release opening.

+2. Run CD-ROM diagnostics.

+, 3.
 CD-ROM drive.

-Note: See Chapter 7, "Parts listing Types 6223 and 6227," on page 115 to determine which components are replaceable by the customer (CRU), and which components must be replaced by a field service technician (FRU)
+Note: See Chapter 7, "Parts listing Types 6223 and 6227," on page 115 to determine which components are replaceable by the customer (CHU), and which components must be replaced by a field service technician (FRU).

-replaceable by the customer (CHU), and which components must be replaced by a field service technician (FHU).
 Diskette drive Symptom FRU/action The diskette drive activity LED stays lit, or the computer bypasses the diskette drive, or the diskette drive does not work.
 If there is a diskette in the drive, verify that: The diskette drive is enabled in the Configuration/Setup utility program.
 The diskette is good and not damaged.
 (Try another diskette if you have one.)
 The diskette is inserted correctly in the drive.
 The diskette contains the necessary files to start the computer.
 The software program is working properly.
 The cable is installed correctly (in the proper orientation).
 To prevent diskette drive read/write errors, make sure that the distance between monitors and diskette drives is at least 76 mm (3 in.).
 Run diskette drive diagnostics.
 Cable.
 Diskette drive.
 System board.